 Upload your file

 Open the video resizer tool in your browser and click the big blue button “Choose file” to upload the movie from your device.
-Alternatively, hover over the down arrow to be able to add from the cloud storage, or paste a link.
+Alternatively, hover over the down arrow to be able to add from the cloud storage.